GioF71/squeezelite-docker/README.md

 Note that the previous commands are interactive (`-it`) and that the container is automatically removed (`--rm`) when you kill squeezelite for example by using `CTRL-C`.
 You might want to use daemon flag (`-d`) and optionally a restart strategy (you might want to use `--restart unless-stopped` if you want your container to restart automatically, unless you explicitly stop it).

 Do you prefer to use docker-compose?
-Me too!
 Here is my docker-compose.yaml file for my office-pi, using tailscale networking, equipped with an hifiberry-pro hat (the one with the headphone amp).
 Full upsampling up to 352.8/384 kHz thanks to ArchImago.